ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The JavaScript Loop I Never Used… Until It Solved the Perfect Problem (PART 2) - <a href="https://medium.com/codetodeploy/the-javascript-loop-i-never-used-until-it-solved-the-perfect-problem-part-2-b2d261fe8314?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>One underrated feature that completely changed how I process data.
+Continue reading on CodeToDeploy »</blockquote>

+<h3>2.
+How I Build Real-Time Apps With WebSockets and Node.js - <a href="https://javascript.plainenglish.io/how-i-build-real-time-apps-with-websockets-and-node-js-9f0491f7296e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>Users wanted live updates — I delivered without breaking a sweat.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
 The JavaScript Loop I Never Used… Until It Solved the Perfect Problem (PART 1) - <a href="https://medium.com/codetodeploy/the-javascript-loop-i-never-used-until-it-solved-the-perfect-problem-part-1-89127a81c233?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>One underrated feature that completely changed how I process data.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>2.
+<h3>4.
 The Ultimate Beginner’s Guide to JavaScript: Part One - <a href="https://abhaynarvade.medium.com/the-ultimate-beginners-guide-to-javascript-part-one-d5d95d4e4f80?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abhay Narvade`**

 <blockquote>1.
 What is JavaScript?
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Mastering this, call(), apply(), and bind() in JavaScript (Simple + Interview Ready) - <a href="https://codewithtravel.medium.com/mastering-this-call-apply-and-bind-in-javascript-simple-interview-ready-92e3977d1554?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code With Travel`**

 <blockquote>If you’ve ever been confused about this in JavaScript or struggled to understand call, apply, and bind, you’re not alone.
 This guide…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 The JavaScript Mistakes That Only Show Up in Production - <a href="https://javascript.plainenglish.io/the-javascript-mistakes-that-only-show-up-in-production-7bea652ad73d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DevLogic - Engineering Thinking`**

 <blockquote>At 2 am, my phone buzzed with an alert that read “checkout total incorrect.”
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 7 Python GitHub Projects That Opened Career Doors I Never Even Thought to Knock On - <a href="https://javascript.plainenglish.io/7-python-github-projects-that-opened-career-doors-i-never-even-thought-to-knock-on-6c907524d20e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Opportunities found me through code — here is exactly what I built and why each one attracted attention.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>8.
 JavaScript Barcode Scanner vs Native App: Which Should You Build in 2026? - <a href="https://stellamartino.medium.com/javascript-barcode-scanner-vs-native-app-which-should-you-build-in-2026-0c3757e8f760?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Stellamartino`**

 <blockquote>Barcode scanning is now essential across industries such as retail, logistics, healthcare, and field services.
 As digital transformation…
-Continue reading on Medium »</blockquote>

-<h3>7.
-The One DevOps Metric Every Solo Developer Ignores - <a href="https://medium.com/@alyseaschneck/the-one-devops-metric-every-solo-developer-ignores-63afce62f333?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `LaunchAlly`**

-<blockquote>What’s up everyone!
-Back again for my daily drop.
 Continue reading on Medium »</blockquote>

 <br/>